Jeff Koterba: Awards

 In 1983 Koterba was awarded the Mark of Excellence Award for college cartooning from the Society of Professional Journalists.
 In 1996 he was a finalist for the H.L.
 Mencken Award, placed second in the 2000 and 2012 National Headliner Awards and in 2002 he was a finalist for Editorial Cartoonist of the Year (Reuben Award) from the National Cartoonists Society.
 In 2009, 2010, 2013, 2016, and 2017 Koterba won first place for editorial cartooning in the Great Plains Journalism Awards.

 On May 6, 2010, Koterba was honored by the Omaha Press Club as his "Face" was put on the Barroom Floor.
 He was the 125th "Face" in a tradition dating back to 1971.
 Past honorees have ranged from local politicians, business leaders and members of the press to national figures with Omaha ties such as Warren Buffett, Johnny Carson, and President Gerald Ford.
 The "Face on the Barroom Floor" is a drawing of Koterba and his life that is encased on the barroom floor to be walked upon and admired by members until a new "Face" is unveiled.
 His "Face" will then be moved to a lofty position on the club's walls.

 In 2018 Koterba was nominated for a Heartland Chapter Emmy Award for his work in connection with KMTV television on a segment concerning the cartooning process.

 Personal life

 Koterba has Tourette syndrome and also survived a lightning strike in high school.
 He has one child, Josh Koterba, who is a singer and a songwriter.
-Koterba lives in the Benson neighborhood area of Omaha, NE.
+Koterba lives in the Benson neighborhood area of Omaha, Nebraska.